On Transferring Transferability: Towards a Theory for Size Generalization: Example 2 (graphs): details and missing proofs from Section

 Therefore, the convergence of cIGN established in Theorem 2 of~\cite{cai2022convergence} does not imply the convergence or transferability of the finite-dimensional IGN model.
 Moreover,~\cite[Definition 6]{cai2022convergence} introduces a constraint that resembles our compatibility condition, formulated through a restricted variant termed ``IGN-small.''
 Our definition of compatibility clarifies this notion and enables explicit constructions and practical implementations of compatible, transferable versions of IGNs.

-In a more recent work,~\cite{herbst2025invariant} adopts an approach similar to ours by placing additional constraints on the linear layers of IGN, specifically requiring them to have bounded operator norm.
+In a more recent work,~\cite{herbst2025invariant} adopts an approach similar to ours by imposing additional constraints on the linear layers of IGN, specifically requiring them to have bounded operator norm.
 This leads to the Invariant Graphon Network (IWN) model.
-However, unlike our construction, IWN retains the standard point-wise nonlinearity.
-As shown in~\cite[Proposition 5.5]{herbst2025invariant}, this point-wise nonlinearity results in discontinuity with respect to the cut norm.
-Our continuous CCGN model resolves this issue by replacing the point-wise nonlinearity with a message-passing-like operator, yielding continuity with respect to the cut norm.
-Finally, while~\cite[Theorem 5.6]{herbst2025invariant} argues that IWN is still transferable due to its approximability by continuous functions, we emphasize that the form of ``transferability'' in~\cite{herbst2025invariant} does not guarantee a vanishing error.
-In particular, we suspect that in~\cite[Theorem 5.6]{herbst2025invariant}, as the approximation precision $\epsilon$ decreases, $C_{\epsilon,\mc{N}}$ diverges, implying that the approximation error does not vanish in the asymptotic limit.
-This distinction underscores the necessity of continuity for true transferability.
-As illustrated in Figure~\ref{fig:gnn_transferability}(c), discontinuous models exhibit an irreducible asymptotic error, in contrast to the continuous and transferable models depicted in Figures~\ref{fig:gnn_transferability}(a) and (d).
+Unlike our construction, IWN retains standard point-wise nonlinearities.
+As shown in~\cite[Proposition 5.5]{herbst2025invariant}, it is precisely these point-wise nonlinearity layers that cause IWN to be discontinuous with respect to the cut norm, rendering it generally non-transferable in our setting.
+Interestingly,~\cite[Appendix G.4]{herbst2025invariant} observes that under suitable assumptions, IWN restricted to the space of simple-graph inputs (i.e., adjacency matrices with 0/1 entries) is Lipschitz continuous with respect to the cut norm and hence admit Lipschitz extensions.
+This implies convergence and transferability of IWN specifically under the ``graphon sampling'' scheme, where edges are Bernoulli-randomized.
+However, the limit of this convergence result does not align with the behavior on weighted graphs (i.e., adjacency matrices with non-binary entries).
+This discrepancy highlights the cost of lacking cut-norm continuity over the full space.
+This phenomenon may also explain Figure~\ref{fig:gnn_transferability}(c) in our GGNN experiments, where outputs on graphs sampled from the Erdős–Rényi model appear to converge (with diminishing error bars), yet to a different limit than those on the corresponding fully connected weighted graphs derived from the same graphon.

+In the case of 2-IGN, our continuous cGGNN model provides a remedy for the lack of cut-norm continuity by replacing point-wise nonlinearities with message-passing-style operators, thereby ensuring Lipschitz continuity with respect to the cut norm and circumventing the issue.
+However, our construction is currently limited to 2-IGN and does not generalize to higher-order $k$-IGNs.
+As noted in~\cite[Section 5.1]{herbst2025invariant}, cut-norm discontinuity is inherent to the $k$-WL hierarchy and is likely unavoidable for all higher-order GNNs with better expressivity.